-The InsightEdge Platform provides a first-class integration between Apache Spark and any data grid capability.
+The GigaSpaces Platform provides a first-class integration between Apache Spark and any data grid capability.
 This allows hybrid/transactional analytics processing by co-locating Spark jobs in-place with low-latency data grid applications.
 The platform includes a full Spark distribution that is managed by a highly-available clustering tier that provides auto-healing, as well as local and geographical redundancy.
-The following is a sample of available InsightEdge analytics capabilities:
+The following is a sample of available GigaSpaces analytics capabilities:

-The InsightEdge Platform (Enterprise edition) provides a SQL-99 query engine for
+The GigaSpaces Platform (Enterprise edition) provides an ANSI SQL query engine for

 read-only operations.
 The purpose of this query engine is to provide business intelligence developers and grid administrators with a mechanism to perform interactive data analysis through vizualization tools (such as: Tableau, QlikView and MicroStrategy).

 All components and applications in the platform are managed, deployed, and monitored through a highly available, resilient service discovery that comprises the service grid and Apache ZooKeeper.
 The combination is responsible for system health monitoring, service discovery, and resource orchestration, as well as other low-level services for scaling your workloads across your data center or cloud.

 Enterprise users have several GigaSpaces options for monitoring and troubleshooting deployments.
 These include:

 The GigaSpaces Management Center has been deprecated and will be removed in a future release.